leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/navigate/walk_fly.rst

   - :kbd:`WheelDown` or :kbd:`NumpadMinus` to accelerate the movement backward.

     So if the view is already moving forward, :kbd:`WheelDown`, :kbd:`NumpadMinus` will eventually stop it and then move it backward, etc.

+    Arrow keys or :kbd:`W`, :kbd:`A`, :kbd:`S`, :kbd:`D` can also be used to adjust the acceleration and direction of the camera's movement.
 - :kbd:`MMB` Drag to pan the view.

   In this case the view can move laterally on its local axis at the moment you drag the mouse.